 Regular attendance and full participation in seminar discussions are essential requirements.
 You must carefully, thoroughly and thoughtfully complete all reading and writing assignments prior to each class.
 Each week, three students will serve as discussants (one for each assigned paper).
 This means they will have read, digested and mastered the assigned papers, read additional material (for example, the optional readings), each asked questions germane to their presentations, and each prepared a Power-Point slide series.

-Additionally, each of the non-discussants will prepare a conceptual/theoretical brief essay (no more than one, Arial, 12-point, double-spaced page in length max!) that summarizes and points out what they believe to be the theoretical importance of the three assigned readings.
-Attempt to pull together the three papers; what's the major theme running through all three?
-Are there common methods (or not)?
-What do you think is the take-home message?
-Make your essay concise and cohesive!
+Additionally, each of the non-discussants will prepare a conceptual/theoretical brief essay (no more than one double-spaced page in length) that summarizes and points out what they believe to be the theoretical importance of the three assigned readings.
 These essays will also serve to alert the discussants to points they may want to cover in their presentation of the papers.
 These short essays will also be useful for each of the non-discussants to bring up in class on the day the papers are discussed.
 All essays are to be posted two days prior to class (on Tuesday by 12 AM) on CourseWorks.
 Power-point presentations are to be sent to me in draft form by Sunday evening prior to Wednesday's class.
 The final version is due on CourseWorks and in class the day you have been designated a discussant.
 Class presentations should be short and to the point (no more than ten minutes for each of the assigned papers and an additional ten minutes for discussion).